 Charles ‘The Collector’ Towneley

-Charles’s son Francis was involved in the 1745 Young Pretender uprising to overthrow King George II.
+Charles’s son Francis was involved in the 1745 Young Pretender Jacobite uprising to overthrow King George II.
 When Charles Stuart (‘Bonnie Prince Charlie’) marched down to Manchester, Francis helped muster 300 troops for his cause.
 After a service at the Manchester’s Collegiate Church they set out for Derby.
 However, when they received word of two large government forces led by the Duke of Cumberland and Marshal Wade heading to meet them, they decided to retreat back north.
 Holing up in Carlisle Castle, Francis was part of the group that held the town against the government forces while the Young Pretender escaped.
 Francis was executed for his part in this venture.

 The Later Towneleys

 It wasn’t until the early 1800s that all the anti-Catholic legislation was abolished.
 When it was Peregrine Edward Towneley was able to hold high office, becoming High Sheriff and Deputy Lieutenant of Lancashire.
 He was seen as a shy and generous man, and his dressing in rough tweed clothes often made people think he was not part of the local gentry.
 Very much interested in local charities and civic organisations, he was involved with the building of St Mary’s Church in Burnley and was the first president of Burnley Mechanics Institute.
-Changes to the hall he instigated during his time included employing the architect Jeffry Wyatt to remodel the south wing Regency Rooms into the appearance that we see today.
-He oversaw a huge amount of trees planted- almost 10,000 were put in, including oaks, larches, firs and problaby much of the rhododendron cover that is still visible in the grounds.
+Changes to the hall instigated during his time included employing the architect Jeffry Wyatt to remodel the south wing Regency Rooms into the appearance that we see today.
+He oversaw a huge amount of tree planting- almost 10,000 were put in, including oaks, larches, firs and probably much of the rhododendron cover that is still visible in the grounds.

 The last Towneley at the hall was Alice Mary, known as Lady O’ Hagan after her marriage at 25 years old to Thomas Baron O’ Hagan, aged 59.
 In their fourteen years together they had seven children.
 She was a patron of the local blind and deaf societies, helped fund a military hospital in South Africa, was a keen campaigner on votes for women and set up mother and child welfare schemes.
 She was the driving force behind a new convent to “rescue young girls from bad surroundings and train them to be thorough domestic servants”.
 She broke with the family tradition of Catholicism and joined the Unitarians, and also changed political parties from being a Unionist (Conservative) to become a Liberal.
 After the death of her husband, much of the Towneley estate had to be divided between the remaining extended family, and she only retained the hall and 62 acres around it.
 It became clear that the estate could not be self sustaining anymore and in 1901 she sold the building and grounds to Burnley Corporation.